Klabost/WOT_recruitment_bot/README.md

 Rename the supplied env.example to .env and set the values that you want to use.
 If all the previous steps where taken then you only need to run.

-Small tip.
+Quick tip.
 The user inside the docker container is 999, so make sure it has writing permissions for the datafile.
 ```sh
 docker compose up -d
 ```